clinicedc/edc-appointment/README.md

 ### `AppointmentModelMixin`

 A model mixin for the Appointment model.
 Each project may have one appointment model.
+For example:

+    class Appointment(AppointmentModelMixin, RequiresConsentMixin, BaseUuidModel):

+        class Meta(AppointmentModelMixin.Meta):
+            consent_model = 'edc_example.subjectconsent'
+            app_label = 'edc_example'

 ### `CreatesAppointmentsModelMixin`

 A model mixin for the model that triggers the creation of appointments.
 This is typically an enrollment model.

 Adds the model field `facility`.
-The value is used to link to the correct facility in `app_config`.
+The value of field `facility` tells the `CreateAppointmentsMixin` to create appointments for the subject on dates that are available at the `facility`.

+    class Enrollment(EnrollmentModelMixin, CreateAppointmentsMixin, RequiresConsentMixin, BaseUuidModel):

+        class Meta(EnrollmentModelMixin.Meta):
+            visit_schedule_name = 'subject_visit_schedule.schedule1'
+            consent_model = 'edc_example.subjectconsent'
+            app_label = 'edc_example'

 ### Customizing appointment scheduling by `Facility`